Documents and Forms for Mathematics Faculty

 The membership and function of the Tenure and Promotion committees are specified in the University Operating Policy and Procedures and the Mathematics Department Procedure for Faculty Promotion.

-The director of developmental mathematics shall be responsible for general oversight of the developmental mathematics program.
+The coordinator of developmental mathematics shall be responsible for general oversight of the developmental mathematics program.
 Duties include:

-- Maintaining a thorough knowledge of all state and university policies affecting the developmental program
+- Being familiar of all state and university policies affecting the developmental program

 - Keeping the developmental faculty informed with regard to policy and procedural changes